Building Normalizing Flows with Stochastic Interpolants: Stochastic Interpolants and Associated Flows

 In addition the minimum value of this objective is given by

 \end{proposition} Proposition~\ref{th:var} is proven in Appendix~\ref{sec:proof:prop} under Assumption~\ref{as:integrable}.
+As this proof shows, the first statement of the proposition remains true if the expectation over $t$ is performed using any probability density $\omega(t)>0$, which may prove useful in practice.
 We now describe some primary facts resulting from this proposition, itemized for clarity: \begin{itemize}[leftmargin=0.15in] \item The objective $G(\hat v)$ is given in terms of an expectation that is amenable to empirical estimation given samples $t$, $x_0$, and $x_1$ drawn from $\rho_0$, $\rho_1$ and $U([0,1])$.
-Below, we will exploit this property to propose a numerical scheme to perform the minimization of $G(\hat v)$. \item The statement of the proposition remains true if the expectation $t$ is performed using any probability density $\omega(t)>0$, which may prove useful in practice. \item \eqref{eq:minvalue:G} implies that a necessary (albeit not sufficient) condition for $\hat v = v$ is
+Below, we will exploit this property to propose a numerical scheme to perform the minimization of $G(\hat v)$. \item While the minimizer of the objective $G(\hat v)$ is not available analytically in general, a notable exception is when $\rho_0$ and $\rho_1$ are Gaussian mixture densities and we use the trigonometric interpolant~\eqref{eq:trig:inter} or generalization thereof, as discussed in Appendix~\ref{sec:Gauss:mixt}. \item The minimal value in~\eqref{eq:minvalue:G} achieved by the objective implies that a necessary (albeit not sufficient) condition for $\hat v = v$ is

-In our numerical experiments we will monitor this quantity. \item The last bound in~\eqref{eq:minvalue:G} implies that the $W_2$ length of the path $\{\rho_t(x):t\in[0,1]\}$ is finite. \end{itemize}
+In our numerical experiments we will monitor this quantity.
+This minimal value also suggests to maximize $G(v) = \min_{\hat v} G(\hat v)$ with respect to additional control parameters (e.g. the interpolant) to shorten the $W_2$ length of the path $\{\rho_t(x):t\in[0,1]\}$.
+In Appendix~\ref{sec:OT-details}, we show that this procedure achieves optimal transport under minimal assumptions. \item The last bound in~\eqref{eq:minvalue:G}, which is proven in in Lemma~\ref{th:finite}, implies that the path length is always finite, even if it is not the shortest possible. \end{itemize}